Common Questions About Co-Sponsorship:

 How long is the commitment?

-A typical sponsorship lasts 4-6 months with the idea of helping refugees become self-sufficient and to function effectively in their new community.
-You can then elect to sponsor a new family and begin the process again.
+A typical co-sponsorship lasts 6 months, with the goal of helping refugees become self-sufficient and to function effectively in their new community.
+We encourage the relationship to continue long after the formal match period if both parties are interested.
+We also hope teams will consider taking on a new refugee family and begin the process again after their matches formally end.

 How many people are typically on a team?